Microservices &

 Containers enable microservices.

-The container's lightweight and consistent environment helps in microservices' development, deployment, and scalability.
+The lightweight and consistent environment of containers helps in the development, deployment, and scalability of microservices.

-Each microservices run the best in its container.
-Thus, it ensures isolation from other services and efficient use of resources.
+Each microservices run the best in its container. ensuring isolation from other services and efficient use of resources.

 What are the Benefits of Microservices and Containerization?